Use Google Home as your family dinner bell with Broadcast

 Google Assistant's newest feature wants to help you save your voice when you make family announcements.
 Instead of shouting up the stairs when it's time for a meeting, just issue a command to Google's digital helper and it can broadcast your announcement for you.

 First announced in October, Google's Broadcast feature starts rolling out on Monday.
-Say "Okay Google, broadcast it's time for school" to any device equipped with Google Assistant, and that message will play on any other Assistant enabled speakers in your home.
-Certain messages, such as "Okay Google, broadcast it's dinner time" will even include custom sound effects.
+Say, "OK Google, broadcast 'it's time for school'" to any device equipped with Google Assistant, and that message will play on any other Assistant enabled speakers in your home.
+Certain messages, such as, "OK Google, broadcast 'it's dinner time'" will even include custom sound effects.
 The dinner time example will ring a dinner bell.

 Broadcast adds to Google's impressive list of features for its digital assistant.
 You can also use it to search the internet, check your calendar, make a to do list, control your smart home, and the list keeps growing.